Dates: November 24 – December 6, 2025

 Meals included: no

 After a very early breakfast, we begin our transfer by road to Tahoua.
 The journey takes us via the Dogon Doutchi massif, where we will make stops in traditional Haoussa villages to see their distinctive earthen houses and large, pot-shaped millet granaries.
 We then cross the Ader region, an area known for its vibrant commercial practices and economic ties to neighboring Nigeria.
 A picnic lunch will be provided along the route.
-We will arrive in Tahoua in the afternoon for accommodation at a local hotel.
+We will arrive in Tahoua in the evening for accommodation at Hotel Tarka or Marianne.

 Meals included: breakfast, lunch